blacktear23/py-servicebus/README.md

 Each Service has two params to name it: category and name.
 When we use Sender to call this service you can use: NODE_NAME.CATEGORY.NAME to address the service.

+### How it work when RabbitMQ is DOWN

+In Agent Server, when your configuration has more than one RabbitMQ server host for example 2, Agent Server will fork 2 process (AS-A and AS-B) and connect to each RabbitMQ server(RMQ-A and RMQ-B).
+So if one RabbitMQ server(RMQ-A) is down, AS-A process will try to reconnect to RabbitMQ server RMQ-A and in Message Sender part it will find RMQ-A is not connectable, so Message Sender will connect to RMQ-B and send message via RMQ-B. Then this call message will process in AS-B process.

+### How it work when network is Broken

+In Agent Server, you will have a PingWatcher to ping each of your RabbitMQ server.
+If you have a network problem it will close all connection and trigger reconnect logic in Agent Server.

 ## Message Format

 There has two type of message: Call Message and Response Message